Parent/carer and staff surveys: governors' and trustees' role

 • Are you going to learn something you don’t already know?

-• Will the responses be meaningful?
+• How can you make sure the responses will be meaningful?

 • How will the information be used to impact school or trust practices?